 Structure of Wedding Wind

-‘Wedding Wind’ by Philip Larkin is a two stanza poem that is separated into one set of ten lines and another set of fourteen.
+‘Wedding Wind’ by Philip Larkin is a two-stanza poem that is separated into one set of ten lines and another set of fourteen.
 These stanzas do not follow a specific pattern of rhyme or rhythm.
 They are written in free verse.
-This does not mean that they lack unity though.
+This does not mean that they lack unity, though.

 You can read the full poem here.

 There are moments of structured repetition throughout the poem, as well as instances in which Larkin makes brief use of a metrical pattern.
 For instance, the first line is iambic tetrameter, which means that it contains four sets of two beats.
-The first of these is unstressed and the second stressed.
+The first of these is unstressed, and the second is stressed.

 Another technique that Larkin makes use of is enjambement.
 This occurs when a line ends before the natural stopping point of one’s speech.
 A good example can be found between lines nine and ten of the first stanza.
-The reader has to go down to the tenth line in order to find out what the speaker pities others for lacking.
+The reader has to go down to the tenth line to find out what the speaker pities others for lacking.